emqx/emqx-docs/en_US/getting-started/dashboard-ee.md

 ## Alarm

-The alarm shows the basic alarm information of EMQX, including current alarm and historical alarm.
-More advanced alarm, log and monitoring management is provided by EMQX Control Center, please contact EMQ technicians if necessary.
+The alarm shows the basic alarm information of EMQX, including the current alarm and historical alarm.
+More advanced alarm, log, and monitoring management is provided by EMQX Control Center, please contact EMQ technicians if necessary.

 ![image-20200304162147114](./assets/dashboard-ee/image-20200304162147114.png)